 - With the support of the Dutch agency of the EU programme Erasmus+ (the subsidy programme European Solidarity Corps), two European volunteers were placed with the Anne Frank House for a year.

 - With the support of the Austrian Ministry of Social Affairs, an Australian volunteer of the Gedenkdienst worked at the Anne Frank House for a year.

 - The German Stiftung Erinnerung, Verantwortung, Zukunft (EVZ) supported the implementation of the European online learning tool Stories that Move, about racism, antisemitism, and discrimination against Roma and Sinti, Muslims, and LGBT people.

 Since 2007, the Anne Frank House has been an annual beneficiary of the BankGiro Loterij.
-The organisation receives a fixed annual amount of € 200,000.
-In 2019, we received the additional amount of € 46,510, thanks to the BGL participants who indicated that they wanted to play for the Anne Frank House.
+The Stichting receives a fixed annual amount of € 200,000.
+In 2020, we received an additional amount of € 90,959, thanks to the BGL participants who indicated that they wanted to play for the Anne Frank House.